ankit-brijwasi/cli-games-with-authentication/README.md

 > `git commit -m "a short description of what you have done"`

-> Note that before commiting you must track/stage your changes
+> **Note that**, before commiting you must track/stage your changes

 > To push/upload your changes use the following command -

+> `git pull origin master`

+> Execute the next 2 commands only if the origin master branch is ahead of your local master branch, skip to **push command** if you see **Everything is up to date** message-

+> `git add .`

+> `git commit -m "merged branches"`

+> To publis your code -

-> `git push -u origin master`
+> `git push origin master`

-If you find any diffculty or error, contact to the others and your error will be rectified
+If you find any diffculties or errors, contact to the team members and we'll try to rectify your queries.

 Structure -